awesomebytes/gentoo_prefix_ci/README.md

 # Acknowledgements
 Thanks to the people in the #gentoo-prefix IRC channel, to the Gentoo-Alt mailing list, and in general to anyone that helped me while building all this.

-# TODO
-* Automate the release (with uploading of the Gentoo Prefix .tar.gz) on every succesful build.